- Chart

 History and Background

-Fair Isaac Corporation (FICO) was founded in 1956 by Bill Fair and Earl Isaac.
-It pioneered the use of scoring systems for consumer credit, revolutionizing lending practices.
-Key milestones include the development of the FICO Score in the late 1980s, which became the industry standard for credit risk assessment.
-Over the decades, FICO has expanded its offerings into various data analytics and decision management solutions across multiple industries.
+Fair Isaac Corporation (NYSE: FICO) was founded in 1956 by Earl Isaac, a mathematician, and Bill Fair, an engineer.
+Originally known as Fair Isaac and Company, the company pioneered the use of predictive analytics to manage credit risk.
+A significant milestone was the development of the FICO score in the late 1980s, which revolutionized credit scoring.
+Over the decades, FICO has expanded its solutions beyond credit risk to encompass a broader range of decision management technologies across various industries.

 Core Business Areas

-- Software: FICO offers a suite of software solutions designed for decision management, analytics, and automation.
-This includes platforms for fraud detection, customer management, and regulatory compliance across financial services, insurance, and other sectors.
+- Software: FICO offers a suite of software solutions for decision management, including applications for fraud detection, customer management, debt collection, and regulatory compliance.
+These platforms leverage FICO's analytics and AI capabilities to automate and optimize business processes.

 Leadership and Structure